Greater strategic cooperation with Het Hogeland

 Looking ahead

-That is why both governments want to take a strategic approach to social challenges in spatial planning, quality of life, and the regional economy.
+That is why both authorities want to take a strategic approach to social challenges in spatial planning, quality of life, and the regional economy.
 We will do this by looking ahead together in a stronger and more emphatic way.
 By doing so, we will be able to make smarter choices when it comes to the issues we currently face.
 This form of collaboration will start with a pilot phase in which we will develop, learn, and evaluate.

 - We aim for integrated programming with joint project management where possible.